gfurtadoalmeida/study-assembly-x64/notes.md

 A properly-aligned data type is one whose address is evenly divisible by its size in bytes.
 As example, storing a 64 bits number (8 bytes) at address 108678 would make it proper-aligned as 108768 % 8 == 0.

-Proper alignment is important for performance as some instructions, when operating with unaligned addresses takes more cycles to complete.
+Proper alignment is important for performance as some instructions, when operating with unaligned addresses, takes more cycles to complete.

 Common alignments (in bytes):